Dolibarr/dolibarr/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability, please use GitHub security advisory at https://github.com/Dolibarr/dolibarr/security/advisories/new (or alternatively send an email to security@dolibarr.org)
+To report a vulnerability, please use GitHub security advisory at https://github.com/Dolibarr/dolibarr/security/advisories/new (if you have permissions) or alternatively send an email to security@dolibarr.org (for everybody)

 ## Hunting vulnerabilities on Dolibarr